128technology/docs/docs/about_supported_platforms.md

 The 128T Certification program provides a designation of Certified Plus for certain platforms.
 Certified Plus platforms have the following characteristics:

-* 128T software is continuously tested on the platform for performance and functionality
+* 128T Networking Platform software is continuously tested on the platform for performance and functionality
 * Complete build, including BIOS, DMI information, and labeling controlled by 128 Technology specification
 * May include commitment to keep up with third-party supply chain and engineering changes (end of life parts, BIOS changes, etc.)
 * Supplier relationship established